-5.1 Services and drainage: Surface run-off water shall be sent to soakaways located outside the RPAs of retained tree(s).
+5.1 Services and drainage: Surface run-off water shall be sent to existing drains and/or soakaways located outside the RPAs of retained tree(s).
 If trenching is required within the RPA of retained trees to provide routes for services, this work shall be undertaken using mole boring and / or hand digging (under arboricultural supervision).